Florida Car Shipping: 2026 Costs & Routes

 Distance

-Distance is the primary cost driver for car shipping.
-Longer routes require more fuel, driver time, and vehicle wear.
-A 500-mile shipment costs significantly more than a 200-mile one.
-When getting quotes, distance directly impacts your final price, making it essential to understand how far your vehicle travels.
+Distance is the primary driver of car shipping costs.
+Longer routes require more fuel, driver time, and trailer space.
+A shipment from New York to Florida costs significantly more than Miami to Tampa.
+Always request quotes for your specific route to understand exact pricing for your distance.

 Season